miyaoka/uni-run/README.md

 Permissions are restricted for better security:

-- `--allow-read=.,$HOME/.cache/uni-run`: Only read from current directory and cache
+- `--allow-read=.`: Only read from current directory
-  - Required to detect project type and read stored preferences
+  - Required to detect project type
-- `--allow-write=$HOME/.cache/uni-run`: Only write to cache directory
-  - Required to save script selection history
-- `--allow-env=HOME,USERPROFILE`: Only access specific environment variables
-  - Required to locate user's home directory for cache
 - `--allow-run=npm,yarn,pnpm,bun,deno`: Only run specific package managers
   - Required to execute scripts with the appropriate package manager